-District Wide Benefit Rate Water Supply (TFR) Charge per Rating Unit Total Revenue Requirement (\$000) All Rating Units in the District \$50 229
+District W Benefit Rate Supply (T Water Charge per Rating Unit Total Revenue Requirement (\$000) All Rating Units District s in the \$50 229

 5.4.
 Wastewater Rates

 Council will set a TFR to provide for the collection and disposal of sewage.
 The TFR is set per separately used or inhabited part of a rating unit within the District, with liability calculated based on whether the SUIP is connected to the wastewater network, or merely serviceable (Serviceable means the rating unit is within 30m of sewer reticulation and practicably serviceable in the opinion of Council).